 Social Dance: Latin

 Theory and practice of Latin dance.
 Development of movement quality and performance skills individually, with a partner or in a group setting.
-May include Salsa, Mambo, Cha Cha Cha, Merengue, Rumba, Bachata, International Latin Ballroom, or Latin Ballroom Performance.
 Prerequisites: None.
-Course Note: DAN125AC may be repeated for credit.
+Course Note: DAN101AC may be repeated for a total of four (4) credits.